uclit-webmaster/uclit-site/Docs/not_webmaster.md

   ```

 ## Student Academics and Wellness
-This data file contains a list of the headers,text and buttons of different sections of the page.
+This data file contains a list of the headers, text and buttons of different sections of the page.
 Each list item contains the following keywords:
 - `header`: the header of the section to add to the page
 - `text`: (optional) the text to add in that section
 - `buttons`: (optional) list of buttons to include under the text for this section